Poxidq/message-brokers-sa/README.md

 ## How to run
 1. Define `EMAIL_ADDRESS`, `EMAIL_PASSWORD`, `EMAIL_RECIPIENTS`
-  we use gmail, so "password" should be generated as shown here: https://dev.to/go/sending-e-mail-from-gmail-using-golang-20bi in .env specify password without spaces
+  we use gmail, so "password" should be generated as shown here: https://dev.to/go/sending-e-mail-from-gmail-using-golang-20bi + where to get application-specific password: https://support.google.com/accounts/answer/185833?visit_id=638690783295069533-1829261997&p=InvalidSecondFactor&rd=1 in .env specify password without spaces
 3. Start this up
 ```